GATE 2020 - Result, Scorecard, Counselling (Postponed), and Cutoff

 GATE 2020: Counselling

 Once the results are out, the top institutes and PSUs will start their counselling procedure based on the merit list.
 The merit list will be made in accordance with this year s performance and the number of students who have appeared for the examination.
 However, certain top universities like IITs and the government departments will have their own qualifying cut-off range, which will determine whether a candidate can get through or not.

 The common offer acceptance portal is mainly for the M.Tech applicants.
 They can register here, and they will be notified on the COAP account when the counselling or admission procedures start.
 Some universities will have freedom in conducting the interview or GD to further determine which candidates they will take.

 The candidates who have previously topped the exam suggest the future candidates to attempt as many mock tests as they can.
 Other than that, here are a few pointers that the students should keep in mind:

-Yes, candidates can apply for any of the 23 papers.
+A. Yes, candidates can apply for any of the 23 papers.
 However, it will be better for them to choose the paper which the institution or line of work they want to pursue requires.

-No, they cannot.
+A. No, they cannot.
 Once the PDF application form is generated after the payment, the candidates can only download the form and not change any data.
 So they have to be careful while filling it.

-No. Candidates must bring the original identity proof whose scanned copy they provided for the application along with a coloured print out of the downloaded admit card.
+A. No. Candidates must bring the original identity proof whose scanned copy they provided for the application along with a coloured print out of the downloaded admit card.
 No soft copy of either document will be accepted.

-Only admit card, ID proof and pen are allowed inside the hall.
+A. Only admit card, ID proof and pen are allowed inside the hall.
 If the candidate is found in possession of any electronic devices like mobile phone, calculator or wristwatch, the candidate will be disqualified.

-The facility of the scribe is provided for certain PwD candidates who have physical limitations to write, including that of speed.
+A. The facility of the scribe is provided for certain PwD candidates who have physical limitations to write, including that of speed.